Executive Doctoral Program

 Students in the PhD and EdD programs who plan to defend their dissertations must register for this category.

-Distance learning students who are unable to take courses due to course availability issues must register as Continuous Registration to maintain their status as current students.
-Continuous registration for distance learning students must be approved by a dean of The Davidson School.
+Online Learning students who are unable to take courses due to course availability issues must register as Continuous Registration to maintain their status as current students.
+Continuous registration for Online Learning students must be approved by a dean of The Davidson School.

 Regular attendance is expected.
 Instructors shall have the right to stipulate attendance requirements and penalties that may be incurred as a result of failure to comply with these requirements, provided that students are informed within the first two weeks of the semester.